 I used gluten-free and whole grain teff flour in these brownies.
 Teff comes in different varieties like white / ivory or dark and it’s said that the dark kind is earthier tasting (read: it tastes like dirt, like buckwheat).

-I’ve used both white and dark teff in these brownies and you really can’t detect any difference – all that Dutch-process cocoa powder does a great job of covering up any earthy / healthy flavors!
+I’ve used both white and dark teff in these gluten and dairy-free brownies and you really can’t detect any difference – all that Dutch-process cocoa powder does a great job of covering up any earthy / healthy flavors!
 I think teff isn’t the easiest flour to find but the dark kind is available on Amazon from Bob’s Red Mill.

 I’ve also made these brownies with buckwheat for a grain-free version!
 You can use buckwheat in this recipe or check out my mint chocolate brownies for a minty, yet totally out of season version.